What is Dyscalculia?

 Regarding the cognitively affected area, we can talk about:

-- Verbal dyscalculia: problem with understanding and naming mathematical concepts and operations.
-People with this type of dyscalculia can read and write numbers but have difficulty understanding them when exhibited verbally.
+- Verbal dyscalculia: A challenge with understanding and naming mathematical concepts and operations.
+People with this type of dyscalculia can read and write numbers, but have difficulty understanding them when exhibited verbally.

-- Lexical dyscalculia: maths difficulties reading and reasoning numbers, mathematical signs and symbols.
-A person with dyscalculia understands mathematical concepts and numbers but struggles when writing them.
+- Lexical dyscalculia: Maths issues, reading and reasoning numbers, mathematical signs and symbols.
+A person with this dyscalculia understands mathematical concepts and numbers but struggles when writing them.

 - Graphical dyscalculia: Involves troubles with writing and understanding math symbols.
 Children may struggle with reading, writing or using operational symbols.